-of unoccluded parts still maintain high scores, which is helpful for target localization accurately.
+Once a target is partially occluded, the confidence of occluded parts will decrease, but the confidence of unoccluded parts still maintain high scores, which is helpful for target localization accurately.
 Finally, the candidate with the highest confidence is selected as the current target.
 In our implementation, we divided the target into four local patches for efficient computation.
-We believe that the max pooling or ranked-pooling in [35] will be helpful and improve the tracking performance especially in case of larger number of local separations.
+We believe that the max pooling or ranked-pooling in [35] will improve the tracking performance especially in case of larger number of local separations.
 The structure and training procedure of local networks are just similar with the holistic networks, except for the training samples.
 The training samples of local networks are local patches cropped from a target.